15 Things You Didn’t Know About The Godfather

 The studio wanted Robert Redford or Ryan O’Neal to play Michael Corleone, but Coppola always wanted Al Pacino.
-Other actors, like Martin Sheen and James Caan (who would go on to play Sonny), screen tested as Michael.
+Other actors, like Martin Sheen and James Caan (who would go on to play Sonny), screen tested for Michael.

-7. A FAMILIAR FACE AUDITIONED FOR SONNY.
+7. ROBERT DE NIRO AUDITIONED FOR SONNY.

 8. COPPOLA LET THE WEDDING PLAY OUT AND SHOT IT GUERILLA-STYLE.

-9. HE ALSO TOOK ADVANTAGE OF MISTAKES.
+9. COPPOLA TOOK ADVANTAGE OF MISTAKES.

 Lenny Montana, who played Luca Brasi, was a professional wrestler before becoming an actor.
 He was so nervous delivering his lines to a legend like Brando during the scene in the Godfather’s study that he didn’t give one good take during an entire day’s shoot.
 Because he didn’t have time to reshoot the scene, Coppola added a new scene of Luca Brasi rehearsing his lines before seeing the Godfather to make Montana’s bad takes seem like Brasi was simply nervous to talk to the Godfather.